 She doesn't see Oliver for days.
 He often disappears.
 With gangs of isolated electrical storms.
 The Contessa tells Olivia she's worried about Oliver.
-In Italian: He seems so lost, poor thing, more than most adolescents-it can be a dangerous time; the abrupt changes in a young man's body can trigger mental illnesses like schizophrenia adolescence can do terrible things to a young girl too, that new, concentrated fury, the frustration of feeling unloved, unable to understand, control things-there was a young girl I knew who could slam doors with her anger alone (they say poltergeists are really the negative energy of adolescents); in the young, anger is raw, unfiltered, explosive-I had ballet-great passion in the arts can save you-I see how you immerse yourself in playing the piano, the growing passion in your playing-would you like to go to a conservatory, maybe in Paris (your French has a heavy Italian accent) what kind of woman will you become, Livia, the promises of youth often decay on the vine; let's go to Paris, Livia, spring break, just you and I, and then you can decide, whether it's music that you want, the possibilities for you are limitless it's been a long time since we played a duet.
+In Italian: He seems so lost, poor thing, more than most adolescents-it can be a dangerous time; the abrupt changes in a young man's body can trigger mental illnesses like schizophreniaadolescence can do terrible things to a young girl too, that losing parts every few hundred miles-he needed it to last new, concentrated fury, the frustration of feeling unloved, unable to understand, control things-there was a young just over three thousand and then they'd be safe.
+The car girl I knew who could slam doors with her anger alone (they he'd bought from a friend's cousin.
+He'd paid double for say poltergeists are really the negative energy of adolescents); secrecy.
+His family didn't even know that he could drive. in the young, anger is raw, unfiltered, explosive-I had They'll say he stole the money.
+They'll say he kidnapped ballet-great passion in the arts can save you-I see how you Olivia and maybe they were right.
+The further he drove immerse yourself in playing the piano, the growing passion away from the Contessa, the more he felt unsure of the in your playing-would you like to go to a conservatory, truth and this was wrong.
+Of the many versions of the maybe in Paris (your French has a heavy Italian accent)future why was he here in the one where the truth was the what kind of woman will you become, Livia, the promises of most nauseating?
+He began diverting his thoughts into calculations, how many miles they had traveled, how many vouth often decay on the vine; let's go to Paris, Livia, spring break, just you and I, and then you can decide, whether it's miles still to travel, how much money they had spent that music that you want, the possibilities for you are limitlessday, will spend the next day, his anxieties tied to dollar bills it's been a long time since we played a duet. and niggling change which came to a thud in front of a pale The Contessa sat at her favorite harpsichord.
+Like a green house, the small lawn recently cut.

-The Contessa sat at her favorite harpsichord.
-Like a connected puppet, Olivia is compelled to sit at the smaller one.
+connected puppet, Olivia is compelled to sit at the smaller one.
 The two harpsichords are snuggled together like jigsaw pieces.
 The larger is lacquered red, the smaller black, both trimmed in gold, Italian circa 1850, the red a double manual.
 The Contessa gauges the mood, pulls two levers and begins to play.
 It's the first duet Olivia learned from the Contessa.
 She loved playing this piece and with each phrase a pleasant memory but what she feels is betrayal, resentment, embarrassment, piercing shame.